NikolaosPapas/aisd-wde-4-the-box-model/README.md

 ## 13. **Inline-Block Card Styling**

-Style the inline Block cards
+Now we will style the inline block cards for our project.

 ```css
 .inline-block-card {